KHEERSAGAR-PATEL/Time-Series-Tabular-Modeling-for-Financial-Forecasting-and-Risk-Profiling/README.md

   - **RMSE:** Approx **3.84 (Open)** and **4.28 (Close)** across multiple forecasting horizons.
   - **Key Insights:** High temporal consistency and low forecast variance even for longer-term predictions.
 - **Impact:** This model is suitable for integrating into financial analysis tools, empowering investors with more reliable market predictions.
 ---
+- ## Due to GitHub limitations, the training method and plotting are not displayed in the uploaded .ipynb file.
+These can be obtained by running the notebook on my local MacBook or on a Google Colab notebook.

+---